Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First Impact With a Comet

 After a journey of 174 days, the Deep Impact space probe fulfills its mission by slamming into a comet known as Tempel 1.
 The probe impacts the comet at a speed of 10.3 kilometers (6.3 miles) per second.
-The probe's mothership photographed the impact and analyzed the resulting debris.
-Among the many discoveries was water ice within the comet.
+The probe's mothership photographs the resulting impact and analyzes the resulting debris.
+Among the many discoveries is water ice within the comet.

 Space Shuttle Returns to Flight

-The space shuttle Discovery launches from the Kennedy space center, marking the shuttle's return to flight two and a half years after the Columbia disaster.
+The space shuttle Discovery launches from the Kennedy space center on mission STS-114, marking the shuttle's return to flight two and a half years after the Columbia disaster.
 The flight is not entirely successful, however.
 Cameras on the orbiter record a piece of foam breaking off from the fuel tank during launch, sparking fears of another Columbia-style accident.
 NASA again grounds the shuttle fleet until the liquid fuel tank can be redesigned.

 2006